queryluke/masseffect-5e-data/data/class-features/tech-aura-3.md

 level: 18
 subclass: guardian
 ---
-At 18th level, increase the distance of your Tech Aura packages to 20m.
+At 18th level, increase the distance of your Tech Aura packages to <me-distance length="50" />.